NURSE CONSULTANT – Special Health Care Needs

 Health Resources Group

+Participate with an interdisciplinary and multiagency team to help transition persons served moving from Fairview Developmental Center into the community.
+This will include attending transition meetings, reviewing medical records, revising individual health care plans, assisting to determining appropriate medical/nursing supports, and performing site visits post placement.
 Monitors and evaluates the implementation of the individual health care plans and intensive support services provided for persons with developmental disabilities served by RCOC and residing in Adult Residential Facilities for Persons with Special Heath Care Needs and other community residential facilities.
-Special focus will be on the individuals who are transitioning into the community from Fairview Developmental Center.
 Assists in the review and approval of facility program plans, specifically the description of the health care and intensive support services to be provided.
-As a member of the interdisciplinary team, assists in determining the appropriate services and supports that meet the medical/nursing needs of RCOC person served.

 - Bachelor’s Degree in Nursing from an accredited college required.

 - Minimum of three to five years professional experience with individuals with complex medical needs.
 Experience with individuals with developmental disabilities preferable.